The Best Deals to Shop from the Nordstrom Half-Yearly Sale

-Nordstrom's Half-Yearly Sale Is Extended — Shop The Best Deals on Shoes and Designer Handbags
+Nordstrom's Half-Yearly Sale Ends Tonight — Shop The Best Deals on Shoes and Designer Handbags

 Originally slated to end in late December, the Nordstrom Half-Yearly Sale is still going strong with over 42,000 deals on everything from designer handbags to running shoes and home finds.
-Extended through January 9, Nordstrom's major winter sale does not disappoint.
+Running for one last day today, Nordstrom's major winter sale does not disappoint.
 Whether you are shopping for winter essentials or wondering how to use the gift cards received over the holidays, you can save up to 60% on top brands from UGG, Birkenstock, Jacquemus, and much more.

 You don't need to be a Nordstrom cardholder to save on the top-rated styles like the Hoka Clifton 8 and trendy winter fashion like a Free People shacket.
 There is still plenty of time to shop, but the incredible designer deals are always among the first to go.
 No matter what you have in store for 2023, you can save big on the best fashion finds from the Nordstrom Half-Yearly Sale.

-Shop the best deals on women's shoes and designer handbags from Nordstrom's Half-Yearly Sale, below.
+Shop the best deals on women's shoes and designer handbags from Nordstrom's Half-Yearly Sale before it ends tonight.

 Best Nordstrom Half-Yearly Sale Shoe Deals